vanillatyy1/5_Matplotlib-challenge/README.md

 |     Ramicane |         40.216745 |           40.673236 |             23.486704 |               4.846308 |               0.320955 |
 |     Stelasyn |         54.233149 |           52.431737 |             59.450562 |               7.710419 |               0.573111 |
 |    Zoniferol |         53.236507 |           51.818479 |             48.533355 |               6.966589 |               0.516398 |

+### Bar plot showing the total number of rows (Mouse ID/Timepoints) for each drug regimen

 ### Quartiles, Outliers and Boxplots